 If you upload supplemental material intended for publishing online-only it should be labeled as an "Online Supplemental Materials" file.
 If you upload supporting data intended for review purposes only it should be uploaded as "Supporting Data or Supporting Document".
 Files uploaded as supporting data/supporting document will not be published in print or online if the paper is accepted.

-Online-only supplemental material should contain only supplemental information that is in addition to the main document (additional writing group members/investigator lists, supplemental tables and/or figures, short videos, etc.).
+Online-only supplemental material contains only supplemental information that is in addition to the main document (additional writing group members/investigator lists, supplemental tables and/or figures, short videos, etc.).
 It should not be excessively long.
 Whenever possible, all online supplemental material should be included in one Microsoft Word document file, or otherwise uploaded in its original format.

 The reference list should go at the end of the document, after the main text and acknowledgments (if applicable) and before the tables.
 References should be numbered in the order that they are cited in the text.

 Reference numbers in the text should be in normal type and in parentheses [e.g., "In the study by Norton et al. (23)..."].
 Please do not use the footnote/endnote functions found in some word processing programs.
 Reference software is permissible (e.g., EndNotes).
 Reference lists should be single spaced (no space between citations), and the margins should be justified.

 For examples of how to style various citations in the reference list, see "References" in the Manuscript Style section.